-3.4.1 If you are planning an event or are requesting an IJSBA event date, you must advise the IJSBA or IJSBA affiliate office in writing at least 45 days in advance of the event.

-3.5 GENERAL SANCTION REGULATIONS

-- 3.5.1 All promoters applying for IJSBA sanction must comply with all IJSBA rules and regulations.
-The IJSBA may grant certain waivers to these general regulations, in the case of Continental and National Championships, Trophies or Cups. - 3.5.2 The IJSBA shall be the sole international sporting authority entitled to make and enforce regulations for the encouragement and control of personal watercraft competitions and records, to organize and/or sanction IJSBA events and will be the final international court of appeal for the settlement of disputes.
+- 3.4.1 If you are planning an event or are requesting an IJSBA event date, you must advise the IJSBA or IJSBA affiliate office in writing at least 45 days in advance of the event. - 3.5 GENERAL SANCTION REGULATIONS - 3.5.1 All promoters applying for IJSBA sanction must comply with all IJSBA rules and regulations.
+The IJSBA may grant certain waivers to these general regulations, in the case of Continental and National Championships, Trophies or Cups.